Conference schedule and artist info will be posted by February 2022. Early Bird Registration open March 15, 2022.

 One-of-a-kind specialty reed tools, reed cane, and every imaginable double reed gadget made by master craftsman from the US, Europe and Asia will be on display.

 Extensive repertoire for double reed instruments will also be available.
-Conference schedule and artist info will be posted on by February 2021.
-Early Bird Registration open March 15, 2021.
+Conference schedule and artist info will be posted by February 2022.
+Early Bird Registration is open March 15, 2022.

-••••••• Hosts Yoshi Ishikawa and Peter Cooper have committed to foster and embrace a core mission for the CU Boulder IDRS 50th Anniversary Conference that it will be anti-racist, diverse, and inclusive, and will provide a welcoming environment for every individual in the world-wide community of double reed professionals, students, enthusiasts and industries.
+Hosts Yoshi Ishikawa and Peter Cooper have committed to foster and embrace a core mission for the CU Boulder IDRS 51st Conference that it will be anti-racist, diverse, and inclusive, and will provide a welcoming environment for every individual in the worldwide community of double reed professionals, students, enthusiasts, and industries.

 High Altitude Reed Advice – Oboe